Paradoxdotexe/vade-mecum/src/pages/docs/vade_mecum.md

 ### Recoverable Injuries

 If a character incurs an injury that is Minor (6), Moderate (5), or Serious (4), they will recover in a given number of rounds.
-To accelerate their recovery, the injured player themself or another player within 1 tile can roll a Medicine check with the given difficulty.
+To accelerate their recovery, the injured player themself or another player within 5ft can roll a Medicine check with the given advantage/disadvantage.
-If the roll is successful, the character is stabilized with 1 HP.
+If the roll is successful, the character is stabilized with 1 HP and they are back in the fight.

 ### Deadly Injuries

 If a character incurs an injury that is Severe (3), Critical (2), or Fatal (1), they will die in a give number of rounds.
-To prevent their death, another player within 1 tile must roll a Medicine check with the given difficulty.
+To prevent their death, another player within 5ft must roll a Medicine check with the given advantage/disadvantage.
-If the roll is successful, the character is stabilized with 1 HP.
-Otherwise, the character is dead.
+If the roll is successful, the character is stabilized with 1 HP and they are back in the fight, but wounded.

-After a character is recovered from a deadly injury, they are disabled until their next Rest (see [3.6 Rest](#3.6-Rest)).
-A disabled character has their movement speed reduced by half and cannot be healed by any means.
+A wounded character has their movement speed reduced by half until their next Rest.

 > While incapacitated, all attacks on the character are Trivial (+3) and increase the level of injury by one.